Want to make an impact with a compelling microsite that people can’t help but talk about?

 The “Build Together” microsite is another example of a Lego microsite.
 It motivates people to build and share their Lego projects with other people.

-The design of the microsite is simple and easy to use.
-It has engaging parts that let users look at and share their Lego works with others.
+This microsite design is simple and easy to use.
+It has engaging parts that let users look at and share their Lego work with others.
 The website has details about Lego’s goods and services, as well as interactive parts that let Lego fans share their works with the world and connect with other Lego fans.

 Overall, Lego’s microsite examples make user experiences fun and interesting.
 Which is a great inspiration for someone to make a new microsite.